plotly/plotly.github.io/_posts/2015-04-23-multiple-y-axes.md

 If you haven’t already, you can assign the blue data trace to the third y-axis.
 Now, every data trace has its own y-axis.
 The set-up for how to do this in the TRACES popover is shown on the right. | ![How to make a graph with multiple axes online](https://plot.ly/static/learn/images/web_app_tutorials/how-to-make-a-graph-with-multiple-axes-online/image16.png)

 Your finished graph should look something like the one below.
 Notice that I added tick marks and colored the axes lines and labels to match the trace colors.
-Check out our video <a href="http://vimeo.com/94000688" target="_blank">styling tutorial to learn more.
+Check out our video [styling](http://vimeo.com/94000688) tutorial to learn more.
 You can do this yourself under the “Lines” and “Labels” tabs for each y-axes in the AXES popover.
 Questions?
 Email education@plot.ly

 ![How to make a graph with multiple axes online](https://plot.ly/static/learn/images/web_app_tutorials/how-to-make-a-graph-with-multiple-axes-online/image05.png)